dennisXZX/web-developer-notes/React.md

 4. React events will be grouped under the User `Timing` label.

+#### Debugging tips

+1. Highlight the React component in Chrome React Dev Tool

+2. Switch to Console tab and type `$r` to access the component

+3. Now you can freely interact with the component in whatever ways you want

 #### Control whether a property would be overwritten by props

 You can use the spread operator to control whether a property would be affected by props.